Get the FREE one-click dictionary software for Windows

 - honest, honourable [Brit, Cdn]

-4. Deserving of esteem and respect
+4. Deserving of respect or high regard

-- estimable, good, respectable, honourable [Brit, Cdn]
+- estimable, good, respectable, admirable, honourable [Brit, Cdn]

 See also: artless, august, direct, downright, echt, genuine, honorableness [US], honorificabilitudinitatibus, honourableness [Brit, Cdn], ingenuous, just, laureate, moral, noble, open-faced, reputable, revered, right, sincere, square, straight, straight-up [informal], time-honored [US], time-honoured [Brit, Cdn], true, trustable, trustworthy, trusty, venerable, worthy